9th Circuit rules that National Guard can deploy to Portland

 The following day, despite her ruling, Trump sent 200 federalized California National Guard members to Oregon.
 A memo from the Department of Defense also authorized up to 400 members of the Texas National Guard to deploy to Portland and Chicago.

-Immergut then granted a second order blocking the Trump administration from sending any federalized members from any National Guard from deploying to Oregon.
+Immergut then granted a second order blocking the Trump administration from sending any federalized members from any National Guard to Oregon.

-In their appeal to the 9th Circuit, the Trump administration said in court documents the lower court judge had "impermissibly second-guessed the Commander in Chief's military judgments."
+In its appeal to the 9th Circuit, the Trump administration said in court documents that the lower court judge had "impermissibly second-guessed the Commander in Chief's military judgments."

 On Oct.
 6, White House press secretary Karoline Leavitt said in a press briefing: "With all due respect to that judge, I think her opinion is untethered in reality and in the law."
 She went on to say that the president was using his authority as commander in chief.

-Note: Clarification: An earlier version of this story said the 9th Circuit decision removed "the" legal impediment to Trump's deployment of the national guard troops to Portland, implying it was singular.
-While the court granted a stay for one temporary restraining order, at the time of publication a second order is still in force, so the immediate impact of this ruling is unclear.